 Kramer is a graduate of Indiana University, and holds the Associate in Claims, Associate in Insurance Services, and the Certified Insurance Services Rep designations.
 His experience and background in teaching, service, and claims gives him a unique perspective assisting churches and church related ministries.

-C. Kay Landwehr, JD, is an associate attorney at Brotherhood Mutual Insurance Company.
-Since joining the company in 2011, she has assisted ministries with risk management, focusing on the areas of child protection, employment law, workers’ compensation, and safety and security.
+At the time of this recording, C. Kay Landwehr, JD, was an associate attorney at Brotherhood Mutual Insurance Company.
+After joining the company in 2011, she assisted ministries with risk management, focusing on the areas of child protection, employment law, workers’ compensation, and safety and security.

 Landwehr received her Juris Doctorate from the Indiana University School of Law - Indianapolis, and is licensed by the Indiana Supreme Court.
 Prior to joining Brotherhood Mutual, she served as a private practice criminal defense and family law attorney.